Professional wrestling match types: Gauntlet Eliminator

-A Gauntlet eliminator is a type of match in which two wrestlers start in the ring and every four minutes, another wrestler enters until all the competitors have entered.
+The Gauntlet Eliminator is a modified gauntlet match in which two wrestlers start in the ring and every four minutes, another wrestler enters until all the entire field has entered.
 Eliminations can occur only by pinfall or submission.
 The last wrestler remaining wins.
 An example of this match was on the first night of 2021's NXT TakeOver: Stand & Deliver between Leon Ruff, Isaiah "Swerve" Scott, Bronson Reed, Dexter Lumis and L. A. Knight.

+Casino Gauntlet

+The Casino Gauntlet match is a modified version of the Gauntlet Eliminator promoted by All Elite Wrestling (AEW).
+Two wrestlers begin the match, with new entrants coming in at randomly timed intervals, with a maximum number of 21 entrants.
+It is a one fall match that can end at any time via pinfall or submission inside the ring, even before the entire field has entered.
+The prize for winning the Casino Gauntlet is a championship match at a later date.

 Gauntlet for the Gold

-Impact Wrestling (formerly Total Nonstop Action Wrestling) uses the "Gauntlet for the Gold" format, which is named similarly to the Gauntlet match but is actually very different.
+TNA Wrestling uses the "Gauntlet for the Gold" format, which is named similarly to the Gauntlet match but is actually very different.
 The wrestlers enter at regular intervals, and elimination occurs when thrown over the top rope with both feet hitting the floor (as in a Royal Rumble match).
 This continues until only two wrestlers remain, after which the final winner is decided by pinfall or submission.
 This match type was first featured on the first ever NWA-TNA PPV, with Ken Shamrock defeating Malice in the final two.

 Iron Man/Woman match

 An Iron Man (or Iron Woman for female matches) match is a multiple-fall match with a set time limit (usually 30 or 60 minutes).
 The match is won by the wrestler who wins the most falls within the time limit by either pinfall, submission, disqualification, or countout.
 If there is ever a tie, the match goes to sudden death overtime in which the wrestler who scores one fall on their opponent will immediately be declared the winner.
-An example of an Iron Man Match is Dolph Ziggler vs. Seth Rollins at Extreme Rules (2018) for the Intercontinental Championship.
-Other examples are Kurt Angle vs. Brock Lesnar on an episode of SmackDown! in 2003 for the WWE Championship, and Bret Hart vs. Shawn Michaels at WWE Wrestlemania XII for the WWE Championship.
-The first Iron Woman match was between Bayley and Sasha Banks at NXT TakeOver: Respect in 2015.
+An example of an Iron Man Match is Dolph Ziggler vs. Seth Rollins at 2018 Extreme Rules for the Intercontinental Championship.
+Other examples are MJF vs. Bryan Danielson at AEW Revolution in 2023 for the AEW World Championship, and Bret Hart vs. Shawn Michaels at WrestleMania XII for the WWE Championship.
+The first Iron Woman match was between Team JWP (Cutie Suzuki, Dynamite Kansai, Hikari Fukuoka and Mayumi Ozaki) and Team AJW (Aja Kong, Kyoko Inoue, Sakie Hasegawa and Takako Inoue) at Thunder Queen Battle in Yokohama in 1993.

 Anything Goes Iron Man match

 An Anything Goes Iron Man match is the hardcore variation of an Iron Man match: there are no disqualifications, no countouts and falls count anywhere.
-John Cena faced Randy Orton in an Anything Goes Iron Man match at Bragging Rights 2009.
+John Cena faced Randy Orton in an Anything Goes Iron Man match at Bragging Rights 2009 for 60 minutes.